 I work on Sydney’s lower north shore and have been in private practice since 1993 and have been supervising other clinicians since 2001.
-I also offer analysis / therapy and supervision by telephone or SKYPE for people who live interstate or outside Australia.
+I also offer analysis / therapy and supervision by telephone or Skype for people who live interstate or outside Australia.

-My training was with the Australian and New Zealand Society of Jungian Analysts (ANZSJA) and, as a supervising (training analyst) with ANZSJA, I offer analysis and supervision for those interested in entering Jungian or other psychodynamic training and for candidates in ANZSJA’s analytic training.
+My training was with the Australian and New Zealand Society of Jungian Analysts and, as a supervising (training analyst) with ANZSJA, I offer analysis and supervision for those interested in entering Jungian or other psychodynamic training and for candidates in ANZSJA’s analytic training.

 Since 2001 I have run clinical workshops and seminars in a number of countries including Australia, New Zealand, the UK, Europe, the USA and Canada, Singapore, South Africa and Russia (see Presentations)and have published a number of clinical and theoretical papers (see Publications).

 In May 2014 I gave a paper at the Journal of Analytical Psychology’sXIIth Conference in Berlin entitled “Working with Chronic and Relentless Self-Hatred: A Clinical Study and Some Thoughts”.
-The conference theme was ‘The Varieties of Jungian Clinical Experience: Complex, Identity, Intersubjectivity’.
+The conference theme was “The Varieties of Jungian Clinical Experience: Complex, Identity, Intersubjectivity”.

 In 2003 I received a Ph.D. from the University of Sydney (Department of Studies in Religion) for my work on gender, identity and analytical psychology.
 A book based on this work was published by Brunner-Routledge in 2005 (see Publications).